 When it comes to time and effort, we need to rewind allllllll the way back to our first point of contact.
 Now I get it — a knee-jerk reaction might be to think, "What, just a few emails/calls with me costs you money??"
 Well... of course it does!

 If someone works an office job, much of their work is often communication with their employer's clientele.
-That could be as a secretary taking calls and memos, a receptionist scheduling appointments, a marketing agent sending out campaigns or a salesman sending out proposals.
-But would any of those employees would be willing to deal with this if they weren't on the clock?
-Probably not!
-Their leisure time is valuable to them and, once they clock out for the day, they won't revisit any of these clients until they're back to work the next morning.
-For a photographer, we are our own secretary, receptionist, and marketer — And we use our spare time to do it.
+That could be as a secretary taking calls/memos, a receptionist scheduling appointments, a marketing agent sending out campaigns or a salesman sending out proposals.
+But would any of those employees be willing to deal with this if they weren't on the clock?
+Would you?
+Nope!
+Our leisure time is valuable to us and, once we clock out for the day, we won't revisit any of our work duties until we're back in the office the next morning.
+But for a photographer, we are our own secretary, receptionist, and marketer — And we use our spare time to do it.

 So while it may seem like a small email thread back and forth with us is no big deal, remember: we're also keeping up with many other customers too, and doing it multiple times a day!
-Every email we write and call we take adds up, and that's hours that could be spent on laundry, cooking, and time with our families just like you.
+Every email we write and call that we take adds up, and that's hours that could be spent on laundry, cooking, errands, hobbies, and time with our families.
+Just like you!

-Yep, you get where I'm going with this!
-Eventually I'll hop in my car and drive (sometimes an hour both ways!) to the session itself, but you can totally see how much it took for us to get to this point.
+Yep, you can clearly see where I'm going with this!
+Eventually I'll hop in my car and drive (sometimes an hour both ways!) to the session itself, but you can totally see how much it took for us to even get to this point.